sotoplatero/apologify/src/content/articles/write-apology-letter-friend-last-minute-cancellation/index.md

 >
 > I want to apologize for canceling our movie night at the last minute.
 An unexpected obligation at work emerged, and I had no choice but to attend.
 >
-> I realize how much we were looking forward to relaxing and enjoying the film together, and I’m truly sorry for disappointing you.
+> I realize how much we were looking forward to relaxing and enjoying the film together, and I'm truly sorry for disappointing you.
 >
-> To make it up, let’s plan another movie night soon.
-I’ll even bring your favorite snacks!
+> To make it up, let's plan another movie night soon.
+I'll even bring your favorite snacks!
 I promise to keep a closer eye on my schedule in the future to avoid this happening again.
 >
 > Thank you for being such a great friend.
 >